This article has links to products and services we love, which we may make commission from.

-No one dislikes the very laid-back capital city of Slovenia, Ljubljana (‘lyoo-BLYAH-nah’) hard word to say – click here for pronunciation)!
-The small city is comfortably discovered by foot, offers interesting architecture to stare at, and there are plenty of things to do in Ljubljana for those on a two or three day city break.
-Here’s the Ljubljana top 10, in no specific order.
-If you have longer don’t miss out on the majestic day trip to Lake Bled or think about heading south to the Croatian border for some glamping!
+Hard word to say, hard city to leave!
+No one dislikes the very laid-back capital city of Slovenia, Ljubljana (‘lyoo-BLY-AH-nah’).
+This small European destination is comfortably discovered by foot, offers interesting architecture to stare at, and has a very progressive attitude to zero waste.
+There are plenty of things to do in Ljubljana for those on a two or three-day city break so here are the top rated, in no specific order.
+If you have longer than two days in Ljubljana, don’t miss out on the majestic day trip to Lake Bled.

 1. Take It To The Bridge